CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

       print(deck[i][0], "of", deck[i][1])
    ```

-1. Accept the changes and Save the file and run a few test cases to verify that the code debugged by GitHub Copilot is working as expected.
+1. After Copilot suggests changes to your code, click **Accept** to apply the fix.
+Then, **save the file** and run a few test cases to verify that the code debugged by GitHub Copilot is working as expected.

    ![](../../media/18-06-25-s1-26.png)